barackd222/ankimedrec-apis/README.md

-# Anki-Medrec - External APIs - Node.js
+# Anki-Medrec - External APIs - Node.js & MongoDB

 This is an application example implementing Swagger API documentation for the Anki-Medrec Platform project.
 For the internal MedRegNG APIs project see , [visit this link](http://anki.medrec.oracleau.cloud).